 While XMLSpy might not be the first tool developers think of when they’ve got a JSON development task, XMLSpy includes comprehensive support for working with JSON, JSON Schema, and related technologies.

 The popularity of JSON is ever-increasing, and XMLSpy is keeping pace.
-Over the past few product releases, we’ve added intelligent functionality for editing and converting JSON data to the product.
+Over the past few product releases, we’ve added intelligent functionality for editing and converting JSON and JSON5 data to the product.
 Most recently, we’ve completed the circle with one-click conversion between XML Schemas and JSON Schemas, as well as sample instance generation and JSON Schema documentation generation.
 And, most recently, we’ve added support for processing JSON with XSLT, XPath, and XQuery.

 Let’s walk through some common examples demonstrating this functionality – and see how these time-saving tools make XMLSpy the only JSON development tool you’ll need.

 For editing JSON and JSON5 documents, the JSON editor in XMLSpy offers both the intelligent text view and graphical grid view, with intelligent entry helpers and menus to help you make valid choices.

 The JSON Schema editor includes the graphical schema editor shown below.
 Structured as a set of nested containers JSON Schema simply lends itself to a graphical view.
 Approaching a schema visually allows for rapid development and visualization of structure.

 Unlike other JSON editing tools, XMLSpy supports both JSON and XML (and converts between the two), giving you an easy way to work with JSON in the same environment where you’re developing XML, AJAX, and Web services applications – the best of both worlds.

 Developers are increasingly turning to JSON Schema to apply the benefits of data validation to JSON data exchanges.
 However, this requires significant time and effort to be allocated to schema development – a bit of a contradiction compared to JSON’s promised simplicity.